oneezy/eleventy-plugin-google-sheet/README.md

 # 11ty-plugin-google-sheet
 A LIVE list of 11ty Plugins being pulled in direct from Github!
-Whenever a new 11ty plugin is added to Github you, the Google Sheet will automatically update!
+Whenever a new 11ty plugin is added to Github, the Google Sheet will automatically update!

 Play around with the [demo](https://rebrand.ly/11ty-plugins) or [make a copy](https://docs.google.com/spreadsheets/d/14OmzOjKxXxvl_5kMsPbn2hZziXPQEVaGVro_ctUmu7Q/copy) to get started.